 Private Google Access

-because it has routes to the public IP addresses for Google APIs and services
+because it has routes to the external IP addresses for Google APIs and services

 but not for

 The following list provides details about the above diagram: